Carriere Motion Appliance

 RPHG is short for “Reverse Pull Headgear”.
 While “regular” headgear has basically been replaced in our office by the Herbst and Xbow appliances, a “reverse” headgear is the only appliance of its kind.
 It is used as a last resort to treat an moderate-to-severely under-developed upper jaws, especially in younger children (usually age 8-10).
 If a child is around this age and has an underbite, they may benefit from this type of treatment.

-Dr. Barnett doesn't recommend using a RPHG unless it is absolutely necessary, and it is different than the traditional "headgear" used commonly in the past.
-It is the only appliance of its kind (that can help the upper jaw grow forwards).....and no, Dr. Barnett will never make you wear it to school!
+Dr. Barnett doesn't recommend using a RPHG unless it is absolutely necessary, and it is different than the traditional "headgear" used commonly in the past....and no, Dr. Barnett will never make you wear it to school!